 Excellent.
-We have our own in-house catering team who work to a six-week menu cycle, which means that there is plenty of variety.
+We have our own in-house catering team who work to a four-week menu cycle, which means that there is plenty of variety.
 Lunches and dinners include meat and vegetarian options and a range of salads, cooked vegetables and fresh fruit.
 Packed lunches are available.
 Late dinners can be requested if work or study commitments mean that you cannot be in College at dinner time.
 Residents with food allergies or intolerances can be accommodated, but you will need to inform the Head Chef and provide supporting medical documentation, such as a letter from your doctor or allergy specialist.
 About the only things we can't cater for are Vegan or strict Halal diets.

 Here's a bullet-point summary:

 Tell your Sub-Master, friends or any of our staff that you are feeling unwell.
 We will organise meals to be delivered to your room and help you to contact Student Health.
 If you need to go to the Urgent Doctor or to Hospital, we will accompany you (if one of our pastoral staff is available) or arrange for a taxi to take you there.
 If you make your own way there, please keep us informed so that we can follow up on how you are.

 Yes.
 Day visitors are welcome from breakfast time until 9.30pm each night.